timicoltd/ServiceHub-Developer/ServiceHub REST API - Introduction.md

 * [Incidents](https://github.com/timicoltd/ServiceHub-Developer/blob/master/examples/curl/incident/README.md)
 * [Requests](https://github.com/timicoltd/ServiceHub-Developer/blob/master/examples/curl/request/README.md)

-These guides have detailed steps on how to call the specific endpoints and are the only guides Timico will provide on interacting with the ServiceHub REST API.
+These guides have detailed steps on how to call the specific endpoints and are the only guides Digital Space will provide on interacting with the ServiceHub REST API.